Juniper/contrail-windows-docs/doc/Known_issues/Service_restart_workarounds.md

+The purpose of this document is to describe problems and workarounds for restarting Contrail components on Windows.

+## Docker/HNS networks issues

-Windows Server 2016 with Docker 18.09 has several issues with associating HNS networks and Docker networks.
+Windows Server 2016 with Docker 18.09 has an issue with associating HNS networks and Docker networks

-- Restarting Docker service causes Docker networks to lose   their association to corresponding HNS networks, if they   were created using custom network plugins.
+Restarting Docker service causes Docker networks to lose their association to corresponding HNS networks, if they were created using custom network plugins.
 It is caused by lack of information regarding network plugin in HNS itself.
 Networks created using Contrail CNM plugin are registered in HNS with type `transparent`.
- During a restart, Docker removes networks created with custom plugins.
+During a restart, Docker removes networks created with custom plugins and after that pulls networks from HNS.
+Thus, network <-> plugin association is lost.

 ## Problems